chevereto/v3-docs/features/content/bulk-content-importer.md

 | Completed | Job completed (everything parsed)               |

 ::: tip
-Automatic importing may show "completed" when there's nothing else to parse, but internally it will get re-queued automatically.
+Importing may show "completed" when there's nothing else to parse, but internally it will get re-queued automatically.
 :::

 ## Metadata

-The bulk importer supports metadata (data that describes other data) using the JSON format, same as [Google Photos](#importing-from-google-photos).
+The bulk importer supports metadata using the JSON format, same as [Google Photos](#importing-from-google-photos).

 Metadata must be provided per content basis, meaning that you must use one metadata file for each content.